versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Plugin host handler contract used to translate strings.
+Plugin host handler contract used to translating strings.

 <a name='P-ChuckDeviceController-Plugin-ILocalizationHost-CountryCode'></a>
 ### CountryCode `property`